carlzoulingxiang/data-533-lab-3/README.md

-# Data533 Lab 2
+# Data533 Lab 3
-- Students: Ling Xiang Zou (60038213), Tang Ao (64277791)
+- Students: Ling Xiang Zou (60038213), Ao Tang (64277791)
-- Date: Nov 26, 2021
+- Date: Dec 4, 2021

-In this lab, we aim to create a package called arraytools for searching and sorting arrays of characters and numbers.
+In this lab, we wrote code for unit tests in Python using the unittest framework to testing the modules and functions that we develop in our lab 2.
+This lab has six test classes, three of them in the directory ```/NumUnittest```, which are test classes for the subpackage **numarraytools**, and the other three in the directory ```/unittestkit```, which are test classes for the subpackage **chararraytools**.

+Also, We created a test suite in ```testsuit.ipynb```to hold the collection of test classes that we developed.

 The following are the structure and the function details of arraytools: